Last updated: August 19, 2024

 Other types of mortgages include:

-• Government loan programs such as those offered by the Federal Housing Authority (FHA) are also popular and are available in both fixed-rate and adjustable-rate structures.
+- Government loan programs such as those offered by the Federal Housing Administration (FHA) are also popular and are available in both fixed-rate and adjustable-rate structures.
 In general, government loan programs are easier to qualify for and have lower down payment requirements as well as more flexible credit requirements.
 FHA loans may have specific fees and payments associated with each of them.
-Other examples of government-backed mortgages include VA loans guaranteed by the Department of Veterans Affairs and USDA loans guaranteed by the U.S. Department of Agriculture.
+Other examples of government-backed mortgages include VA loans guaranteed by the United States Department of Veterans Affairs and USDA loans guaranteed by the U.S. Department of Agriculture.

 Mortgage basics